Devudu Narasimha Sastri: Literature

 Devudu is a major writer in Kannada.
-He has written in many genres of literature.
+He wrote in many genres of literature.
 His greatness is the imagination, etymology, and realism found in his literature.

-His first work was a spy novel "sāhasavarma".
-He was 16 when this was written (1912).
+His first work was a spy novel, Sāhasavarma, written in 1912 when he was age 16.

 In 1920, he wrote a comprehensive definition for "pūrvamegha".

 At the suggestion of Devudu, Kengal Hanumanthayan opened the Kannada Culture Development Department and asked him to become director.
 But Devudu disagreed and suggested Sri CK Venkataramaiah.

 Personality

 Devudu read the Ramayana, Mahabharata, Bhagavata, and Brahmandapurana when he was in primary school.
-"When Krishna played the flute, all the trees and the trees sprouted, yet why did the flute not sprout?" - When the women were discussing this question of a pastor, it was the young boy who gave the consolation, "It was afraid of Krishna throwing it away."
+"When Krishna played the flute, all the trees and the trees sprouted, yet why did the flute not sprout?" – When the women were discussing this question of a pastor, it was the young boy who gave the consolation, "It was afraid of Krishna throwing it away."
 At the same time, he participated in all kinds of games and paid attention to bodybuilding.

 For over four years of his life, Devudu wrote hundreds of articles and speeches to promote culture, the message of the Bhagavad Gita.

-The news of the death of his eldest son Ramu came to light when he was lecturing about the song in Udupi.
+The news of the death of his eldest son, Ramu, came to light when he was lecturing about the song in Udupi.
 Without a pause, he finished his speech.
 When he left the stage shortly after, friends became aware of his stoic and detached character, as prescribed in the Bahagavad Gita.